India’s pet boom puts it on track to be among Mars Petcare’s top five markets | Company Business News

 “If the market continues on its current trajectory, it could easily become one of our top-five markets in the world within the next decade,” said Ikdeep Singh, global president of Mars Pet Nutrition.
 “From a growth contribution standpoint, it’s one of the biggest bets we have in place.”

-India currently contributes 2% to Mars Petcare’s global business, Singh said, but that share is expected to rise, driven by increased investment and higher pet food adoption.
+India currently contributes less than 5% to Mars Petcare’s global business, Singh said, but that share is expected to rise, driven by increased investment and higher pet food adoption.

 Mars Petcare, the world’s largest pet food company and a division of family-owned Mars Inc., owns brands such as Pedigree, Royal Canin, Whiskas and Sheba.
 The Virginia-based conglomerate, with more than $50 billion in annual revenue, also sells packaged food brands like Snickers and M&M’s.